filswan/go-swan-client/README.md

 ## How to use

+:bell: The input dir and out dir used for client tool should only be absolute path.

 ### Step 1.
 Generate Car files for offline deal

 This step is necessary for both public and private tasks.

-#### Option :one: Generate Car files using lotus web json rpc api
+#### Option:one: using lotus web json rpc api
 ```shell
 ./go-swan-client car -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```

-#### Option :two: Generate Car files using graphsplit api
+#### Option:two: using graphsplit api
 ```shell
 ./go-swan-client gocar -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```

-- Note: The input dir and out dir should only be in format of Absolute Path.

 The -out-dir can be ignored, in such cases, the output directory will be: [sender].output_dir config item join a time string